boxyhq/website/guides/jackson/frameworks/rails.md

 ## Authenticate with SAML Single Sign-On

 Once you add a SAML connection, the app can use this SAML connection to initiate the SSO authentication flow using SAML Jackson.
-The following sections focuses more on the SSO authentication side.
+The following sections focus more on the SSO authentication side.

 [WIP - Coming Soon]